garrettgman/connect-cloud-great-tables-course/.github/steps/2-great-tables.md

 Now let's add a great table to your Quarto doc.

 **What is a _great table?_**: A great table is a polars or pandas dataframe polished for publication with the Great Tables package.
 Great Tables lets you mix and match things like headers, footers, row stubs, column spanners, labels, and much more.
-Not only that, but you can format the cell values in a variety of awesome ways.
+Not only that, you can format the cells in a variety of awesome ways.

 Read more about the Great Tables package [here](https://posit-dev.github.io/great-tables/articles/intro.html).